-Cristiano Ronaldo scores hat trick as Portugal ties Spain 3-3 | CBC Sports
+Cristiano Ronaldo scores hat trick as Portugal salvages tie with Spain | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

+"To me, the most important (thing) is to highlight what the team has done," Ronaldo said.

-Spain looked to have successfully overcome its dramatic coaching change one the eve of the tournament but Ronaldo curled a late shot over the wall to force the draw.
+Spain looked to have successfully overcome its dramatic coaching change one the eve of the tournament but Ronaldo curled a late shot from about 25 meters (yards) over the wall.
+The ball went into the top corner as Spain goalkeeper David de Gea watched.

-Ronaldo's opening goal from the penalty spot allowed him to become the fourth player to score in four World Cups, joining Pele, Miroslav Klose and Uwe Seeler.
-Ronaldo also became the first Portuguese player to appear in four World Cups.

-His second goal came after a blunder by Spain goalkeeper David de Gea, who let the ball bounce off his hands and into the net.

-Spain badly needed a winning start after the federation fired coach Julen Lopetegui two days before its tournament debut for accepting a job with Real Madrid without letting it know in advance.
-Sporting director Fernando Hierro, a former player, was picked as Lopetegui's replacement and was on the bench despite no significant previous coaching experience.
+The Spanish federation fired coach Julen Lopetegui for accepting a job with Real Madrid without letting it know in advance.
+Hierro, a former player acting as Spain's sporting director, replaced Lopetegui and was on the bench despite no significant previous coaching experience.

+"It wasn't an easy situation.
+When you have this staff and these young players, they make it much easier," Hierro said.

-It was an exciting start to one of the group-stage's most anticipated matches and it didn't take long before Ronaldo and Portugal struck first.
+It was an exciting start to one of the group-stage's most anticipated matches and it didn't take long before Ronaldo struck first.

 Ronaldo made a nice stepover move to get past Fernandez, his Real Madrid teammate, and was fouled at the edge of the area.
 He then calmly sent his shot to the right corner as De Gea went the other way.

+As Ronaldo returned to midfield for the restart, he and Fernandez appeared to exchange words, and the Portuguese star smiled.

 Portugal threatened on counterattacks as Spain struggled to get near Rui Patricio's goal, but a great long pass by Sergio Busquets allowed Costa to even the match.
-The striker beat defender Pepe to the ball and used several neat moves to clear defenders before firing a low shot into the corner from inside the area.
+The striker collided with Pepe and used several neat moves to clear other defenders before firing a low shot into the corner from inside the area.

-Portugal loudly complained for a foul by Costa on Pepe, and replays showed there was contact by the Spaniard's arm with Pepe's body, but referee Gianluca Rocchi allowed the play to continue.
-Portugal wanted the play to be reviewed, and Rocchi at one point put his hand to his ear, apparently indicating that the assistant referees didn't see a clear error.
+Portugal loudly complained Costa had fouled Pepe, and replays showed there was contact by the Spaniard's arm with Pepe's body.
+Referee Gianluca Rocchi allowed the play to continue.

+Portugal wanted the play to be reviewed, and Rocchi at one point put a hand to his ear, apparently indicating the assistant referees didn't see a clear error.

-Goal-line technology came into play a few moments later when a Francisco "Isco" Alarcon's shot struck the crossbar and dropped straight down on top of the goal line.
-After Isco complained, Rocchi pointed to his watch, which is where he gets goal-line technology confirmations.
+Goal-line technology came into play a few moments later when a Francisco "Isco" Alarcon's shot struck the crossbar and dropped straight down on the goal line.
+After Isco complained, Rocchi pointed to his watch, which receives goal confirmations.

+Ronaldo's second goal came after a blunder by De Gea, who let the ball bounce off his hands and into the net after a routine shot from outside the area just before halftime.

-Busquets and Costa teamed up again for Spain's equalizer in the 55th.
+Busquets and Costa combined for Spain's equalizer in the 55th.
 After a cross by Andres Iniesta, Busquets headed the ball back across the area and Costa touched it into the open net.

-Three minutes later, Fernandez redeemed himself for the penalty on Ronaldo with a streaking shot after a ball cleared by the defence got deflected toward him.
+Three minutes later, Fernandez redeemed himself for the penalty on Ronaldo with a streaking shot after a ball cleared by the defense got deflected toward him.
 The ball struck the post before going into the goal.

 Comments